MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 This feature doesn't support byte-stream data when redirecting **stderr** output to **stdout**.
 When you combine the **stderr** and **stdout** streams, the combined streams are treated as string data.

-This experimental feature was introduced in PowerShell 7.4-preview.4.
+This experimental feature was added in PowerShell 7.4-preview.4.

 ## PSNativePSPathResolution